vincent-legoll/glancing/README.rst

 #.
 Automated Testing
 ====================

+Both `nose` & `py.test` can be used to run the test suite

-In order to launch all the automated tests, just use the included script:
+In order to launch all the automated tests, just use the included script, which use `nose` to collect the tests to run:

     $ ./run_tests.sh

+or just use:

+    $ py.test

 Or you can select only a single test to be run manually:

-    $ ./run_tests.sh test/src/test_glancing.py:TestGlancingMetadata.glancing_test_metadata_cirros_import_no_cksum
+    $ ./run_tests.sh test/src/test_utils.py:UtilsRunTest.test_utils_run_true

 First you give the test module test_XXX.py file, a colon, then the class, a dot, then the method from that class.

+The py.test way of doing manual test selection:

+    $ py.test test/src/test_utils.py::UtilsRunTest::test_utils_run_true

 The tests check for availability of a glance registry service to test images uploading.
 Just populate the traditionnal OpenStack variables, see environmentVars_.
 Or modify the ./test/openstack/admin.sh accordingly before launching the test suite.

-You can further extend the coverage, by modifying the following lines from ./test/src/test_glancing.py file.
+You can further extend the coverage of the test suite, by modifying the following lines from ./test/src/test_glancing.py file.
 They enable more tests, but will download a lot of big image files...

     _HEAVY_TESTS = False
     _HUGE_TESTS = False